empathic-ai/altimit/README.md

 ## Altimit Engine

-The logical symbol ∀ is used to represent universal quantification in predicate logic, where it is typically read as "for all".
+<i>The logical symbol ∀ is used to represent universal quantification in predicate logic, where it is typically read as "for all".</i>

 Altimit is designed from a flexible protocol for building an open Metaverse.
 Altimit can be used as an engine for creating your own metaverse application, or as a plugin in another development environment.